After an accident, you may seek compensation for your losses

 Call for a free consultation with a Bronx personal injury attorney

-If you are injured in an accident, Bronx personal injury attorney Evan W. Kohn can help you get the compensation that you deserve for your injuries and for the pain and suffering caused by your injuries.
+If you are injured in an accident, personal injury lawyer Bronx Evan W. Kohn can help you get the compensation that you deserve for your injuries and for the pain and suffering caused by your injuries.
 Evan W. Kohn helps people get appropriate compensation for physical, emotional and financial injuries.
 Contact The Law Offices of Evan W. Kohn online or by calling 718-409-5500 to arrange a free consultation.